mmalloul/ai-assistant/README.md

-# AI Code Review Chat
+## AI Assistant

-This is a code review app that utilizes AI to provide insights and suggestions for your code.
+This project aims to provide an AI-powered code review assistant that can help you improve your code quality.
+The assistant utilizes  to analyze your code, identify areas for improvement, and provide suggestions for enhancements.

 ## Requirements

+To use the AI Assistant, make sure you have the following requirements installed:

 - Python 3.11.8 or lower (Torch is not compatible with newer versions)
 - Virtual environment with pip (Important to not cause dependency conflicts)